vilicvane/clime/README.md

 ### Preserving metadata without command-line parameters

-As TypeScript only emits metadata for target decorated by decorators, if no commandT-line parameter added, Clime won't be able to know information of options and context parameter.
+As TypeScript only emits metadata for target decorated by decorators, if no command-line parameter added, Clime won't be able to know information of options and context parameter.
 Thus a `@metadata` decorator that does nothing at run time is provided for preserving these metadata:

 ```ts